Photo:Bob Sanderson (User:Rtsanderson) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

-The lineup on the band’s first album entitled Buffalo Springfield consisted of Stephen Stills on vocals, guitars and keyboards, Neil Young on vocals, guitars, harmonica and piano, Richie Furay on vocals and rhythm guitar Bruce Palmer on bass guitar and Dewey Martin on drums and backing vocals.
+The lineup on the band’s first album entitled Buffalo Springfield consisted of Stephen Stills on vocals, guitars, and keyboards, Neil Young on vocals, guitars, harmonica, and piano, Richie Furay on vocals and rhythm guitar, Bruce Palmer on bass guitar, and Dewey Martin on drums and backing vocals.
 The band’s second and third albums featured the same original members.
-However, the third album entitled Last Time Around
+However, the third album, entitled Last Time Around, featured additional musicians performing on the album, such as Jim Messina, who produced and engineered the album, Jim Fielder, Buddy Miles, Jimmy Karstein, Gary Marker, Jeremy Stuart, Rusty Young, and Richard Davis.

-Our top 10 Buffalo Springfield songs is just a subjective list of some of the bands best material.
+Our top 10 Buffalo Springfield songs are just a subjective list of some of the band’s best material.
 We hope you enjoy the ride.

 # 9 – Four Days Gone

-This haunting Buffalo Springfield song was released on the band’s final album Last Time Around.
-The album was released in 1968.
-This one starts out with great piano comping and a sweet rhythm guitar that wraps around Stephen Stills’ iconic vocal phrasing.
-Love this one.
-The song was written by Stephen Stills.
+This haunting Buffalo Springfield song was released on the band’s final album, Last Time Around, in 1968.
+It starts out with great piano comping and a sweet rhythm guitar that wraps around Stephen Stills’ iconic vocal phrasing.
+I love this one.
+Stephen Stills wrote the song.

 # 8 – A Child’s Claim To Fame

-The Buffalo Springfield song “A Child’s Claim To Fame,” was released on the band’s second album Buffalo Springfield Again.
-The song was written by Richie Furay.
-As well as the band performing together it’s interesting to hear such a contrast in their songs depending on the writer.
-You can hear the sound of Furay’s future band Poco in this track.
+The Buffalo Springfield song “A Child’s Claim To Fame” was released on the band’s second album, Buffalo Springfield Again.
+Richie Furay wrote the song.
+While the band performs together, it’s interesting to hear such a contrast in their songs depending on the writer.
+In this track, you can hear the sound of Furay’s future band, Poco.

 # 7 – Flying On The Ground Is Wrong

 This great Buffalo Springfield song was released on the band’s debut album in 1966.
-The song was written by Neil Young.
+Neil Young wrote the song.
 The song’s great major chord minor chord opening is simply tantalizing.
-The progression carries on throughout the song defining the depths of Neil Young‘s songwriting and serves as a key point in time that demonstrates the potential that was eventually carried out to the max by Neil Young.
+The progression throughout the song defines the depths of Neil Young‘s songwriting and serves as a key point in time that demonstrates the potential that was eventually carried out to the max by Neil Young.
+It was the opening song on side two of their debut album.

 # 6 – Expecting To Fly